Cooperation is at the basis

 They also have important functions at regional level: through their regionally adapted governance structures and by involving business and science in their decision-making, they live a culture of cooperation that benefits the entire region across administrative boundaries and levels.
 The modern living environment does not always correspond to historical administrative boundaries.
 Metropolitan regions strengthen the necessary cooperation here and promote territorial cohesion.

-Metropolitan regions initiate joint projects, for example in the areas of economic development, energy transition or transport, and have thus been making an important contribution to securing Germany’s international competitiveness for over 20 years.
+Metropolitan regions initiate joint projects, for example in the areas of economic development, energy transition or transport, and have thus made an important contribution to securing Germany’s international competitiveness for over 20 years.

 Statements and position papers: